Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Domestic Electrical Services

-Over the years, electricians on the TM Hughes team have completed many jobs to a professional standard in many Basildon homes.
+Over the years, the TM Hughes team of Electricians have completed many jobs to a professional standard in many Basildon homes.

 Before you make any changes, you need to be aware of the regulations.
 Our staff will guide you if you’re unsure.

-All our work is carried out by friendly, fully qualified electricians who’ll ensure any changes to your electrical system are above board and legal conforming to the latest Part P building regulations.
+All our work is carried out by friendly, fully qualified electricians who ensure any changes to your electrical system are above board and legal, conforming to the latest Part P building regulations.

-Electricians are efficient and tidy, causing the minimal amount of disruption to your day to day activities in your home; you can rest assured you’re in safe hands.
+Electricians are efficient and tidy, causing minimal disruption to your day-to-day activities in your home.
+You can rest assured you’re in safe hands.

 Commercial Electrical Services

-We offer the businesses of Basildon a complete range of Commercial Electrical Services.
-Every aspect’s covered installation, maintenance, design and repair.
+We offer the businesses of Basildon a complete range of Commercial Electrical Services such as installation, maintenance, design and repair.

-Whatever your situation and budget, we’ll develop a workable solution that’ll enhance your business while ensuring the safety of your employees.
+Whatever your situation and budget, we’ll develop a workable solution to enhance your business while ensuring the safety of your employees.

 One of our Electricians can visit your premises and write you a fixed quote.
 All commercial work complies with the latest IEE regulations.
 We can work with single and three-phase systems, Cat 5, Cat 5E & Cat 6 wiring.